 One-way immersion - native English speakers learn the content in the target language

-Two-way immersion - inclusion of native English speakers and speakers of the target language in the same educational program.Introduction
+Two-way immersion - inclusion of native English speakers and speakers of the target language in the same educational program.

+Chapter I

+Introduction

 Studying abroad can have unimaginable impacts on a person’s life, ranging from cultural appreciation to future career opportunities.
 One of the main intentions of studying abroad in a country of a differing language is to return home a bilingual and biliterate citizen.
 The term bilingual refers to a person who is able to use two or more languages in their everyday life.
 With this classification, over half of the world’s population is considered bilingual and this number is only going to increase with the continued globalization of the world (Ansaldo, Marcotte, Scherer, & Raboteau, 2008).
-At the end of the 20th century, globalization was changing the among people of the world in a way that had never been seen before.
+At the end of the 20th century, globalization was changing the interactions among people of the world in a way that had never been seen before.
 The Internet and television have created instant connections between people worldwide that would have previously taken much longer.
 People were also becoming more introspective as they were able to think about their own identity and preferences, given the prevalence of so many other cultures readily available (Woods, 1998).

 International Education